Levi H. Dowling: Life

 He was born in Bellville, Ohio.
 His father, of Scots and Welsh descent, was a pioneer preacher among the Disciples of Christ.
-At the age of thirteen, in his first public debate, he took the negative side against a Presbyterian elder on "The Everlasting Punishment of the Wicked."
+Dowling claimed that at the age of thirteen, in his first public debate, he took the negative side against a Presbyterian elder on "The Everlasting Punishment of the Wicked."

 Levi began preaching at the age of sixteen; and at the age of eighteen was pastor of a small church.
 He entered the United States Army at the age of twenty, as a chaplain, and served in this capacity to the end of the Civil War.
 In 1866–1867, he was a student at Northwestern Christian University at Indianapolis, Indiana.

 The next year he began publishing Sunday school literature, issuing Sunday school lesson papers, song books, and a children's Sunday school paper.
 Dowling preached President Lincoln's funeral service to Union troops in Illinois.
 He was the author of two spiritual healing books Self-Culture and Biopneuma: The Science of the Great Breath.
 The publisher's introduction to Biopneuma says that Levi taught chemistry, toxicology, physiology, histology, and lectured on the use of electricity in medicine.

 Much of his time was devoted to the cause of prohibition.
 He was a graduate of two medical colleges, and practiced medicine for a number of years.
 He retired from the medical profession to resume literary work.